- Open Access

 Electronic supplementary material

-Additional file 1: Tsc2+- mice.
+Additional file 1: Effects of ENU on kidney tumor development in Tsc2+- mice.
 A dot plot graph is shown of the gross kidney tumor scores in Tsc2+- mice at 6 months of age.
 E13, E19, P9, P21 indicates different ages of treatment with a single dose of ENU at 60 mg/kg IP.
 Each dot represents a single mouse.
 The differences among the 5 groups are statistically significant at p = 0.02; for the four ENU treatment groups, p = 0.035; for the three ENU treatment groups of E13, E19, and P9, p is not significant (0.79); all done by the Kruskall-Wallis test.
 (PDF 149 KB)

-Additional file 3: Tsc2+- mice.
+Additional file 3: Signaling pathway and growth analysis by IHC in Tsc2+- mice.
 A single representative image is shown for untreated mice (top row), mice treated for 5 days with RAD001 10 mg/kg PO (middle row), and mice treated for 5 days with NVP-BEZ235 45 mg/kg PO (bottom row).
 All mice were ENU-treated Tsc2+- mice of age 24 weeks.
 Columns are: pS6(S240), pS6(S235/236), Ki-67.
 Adjacent sections from each tumor are shown.
 All images are taken at 100×.
 Note that the third row has a background pink/orange shade, which is present in all cells on this section, and distinct from the dark brown stain seen in the top row.
 (PDF 251 KB)